DEVA Now Detects Invalid Emails Based on Submitter’s IP Address

 • Safe Domains: If the domain represents an adult site, the email is treated as invalid.
 (This is an Optional check and turned off by default)

 • Custom Blacklist: You may request certain valid domains, top-level domains, emails and users to be blocked.
 For example: A site may never want any mail.ru email address to be used on their site due to the higher probability of it being a malicious email address.
 Or, it may want to block all email addresses with top level domains such as .ru blocked (Example: eldoragffaity@rambler.ru).
+Or, you may want to treat all email addresses with only digits in the user part as invalid.
 We can add such custom validation rules.

 • Custom Whitelist: You may request certain known valid email addresses to be whitelisted.